-We are delighted to announce that our keynote speakers for 2026 will be Lewis Hou and Dr Hayley Trowbridge, alongside a special addition: our very own Dr Vicky Ward.
+We are delighted to announce that our keynote speakers for 2026 will be Issac Samuels, Hayley Trowbridge, Lewis Hou, and a special addition: our very own Vicky Ward.

 Hayley specialises in creative and participatory research methods that centre co-production, lived experience storytelling, and future-thinking to drive system change.
 With a background in the third sector, she has spent two decades working across the UK and Europe to dismantle hierarchies and foster more equitable approaches in research, policy, and public services.
 Hayley’s work is rooted in a deep commitment to social justice, with a focus on amplifying marginalised voices and embedding anti-racist practice.